AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/general.md

 title: General development best practices
 description: Learn about general best practices to manage the development process for Adobe Commerce projects.
 feature: Best Practices
-hidefromtoc: yes
 ---

-# General development best practices for Adobe Commerce projects
+# General development best practices for Adobe Commerce

 This topic describes the baseline for a healthy Adobe Commerce development process.
 It describes fundamental processes, coding principles, and application design principles to guide developers.